gordonrix/maple/docs/CONFIGURATION.md

 The tags.csv file must be located within the `metadata` directory and contains columns defining each experimental run:
 - `tag`: A unique identifier for the run that will be used in all output filenames (**Note:** Tags may not contain underscores)
-- `reference`: Reference FASTA filename in the metadata directory
+- `reference_csv`: Path to a reference CSV file in the metadata directory (see Reference CSV Format below)
 - one of the following for sequence import:
     - `runname`: Directory or individual file name containing FASTQ files/sequences, must be within the config-defined `sequences_dir`
     - `bs_project_ID` and `sample_ID`: For pulling pre-demultiplexed data from Illumina's BaseSpace.
 Downloads the specified project ID and grabs the two paired fastq.gz files for the specified sample ID.